nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 .. include:: /includes/vsc_build_and_run_nrf53.txt

 6. Select the ``nrf5340dk_nrf5340_cpuapp`` or ``nrf5340dk_nrf5340_cpuapp_ns`` as the target board.
 #.
-Select the :guilabel:`Build after generating configuration` checkbox and click on the :guilabel:`Build Configuration` button.
+Select the :guilabel:`Build after generating configuration` checkbox and click the :guilabel:`Build Configuration` button.
    This generates the configuration file and triggers the build process.
 #.
 When the build configuration and the build are complete, an :guilabel:`Actions` panel appears.
    In this panel, you can trigger the build process, program the built sample, or start a debug session.